aidotse/startupkit-DF/README.md

 1. What is a docker image
 2. What is a docker container
 3. How do we mount the folders from your workspace to your docker conatiner
-4. What are NGC docker containers
+4. What are NGC docker images

 Let's dive into the details then !